lucasrumney94/Asteroids/README.md

 3. Add the conflicting library to the field

 ## Authors
-Hardy Whitney — Lucas Rumney — Cody Stough
+Hardy Whitney — Lucas Rumney

 ## Attribution